KDERazorback/SvFishingMod/README.md

 ```
 Forces the next reeled-out fishes to always give the a fish with the specified internal ID.
 Use the "sv_fishing_search" command to get the internal ID of a fish from its name.

-A value of "-1" restores the original Game functionality and gives the player a fish based on the usual Game conditions.
+A value of "-1" or "0" restores the original Game functionality and gives the player a fish based on the usual Game conditions.
 ```

 ## sv_fishing_status